 The teacher's role does not end in the classroom.
 Especially considering the true purpose of education is staving off ignorance and thereby ameliorating social intercourse, a teacher must be on twenty four hours a day, seven days a week.
 A teacher must model good citizenship that his students can learn by example.
 In order to do so, a teacher must be an active and benevolent participant in his community.
 Thus, students can witness the value of education by witnessing it firsthand from a person with whom they have an actual relationship.

-Oberlin College - BA, Comparative Literature & Creative Writing (minor in French)
+Undergraduate Degree: Oberlin College - Bachelor in Arts, Comparative Literature & Creative Writing (minor in French)

-Marian University (Indiana) - MAT, Secondary Education, Special Education, English as a New Language
+Graduate Degree: Marian University (Indiana) - Master of Arts Teaching, Secondary Education, Special Education, English as a New Language

 AP US History